ajyanand/MediaServer/README.md

 ### SSH
 To enable SSH via the terminal, open a terminal window and enter sudo raspi-config.
 Now with the arrows select Interfacing Options, navigate to and select SSH, choose Yes, and select Ok.

+### Static IP
+follow the guide at https://pimylifeup.com/raspberry-pi-static-ip-address/

+nano can be replaced by any terminal text editor of choice, I personally prefer vim/nvim.

+ip r | grep default\
+sudo nano /etc/resolv.conf
+sudo nano /etc/dhcpcd.conf

+Static IP can also be set via the router, I do not prefer this as it is not portable.

+### Tailscale

+Follow the guide at https://tailscale.com/kb/1017/install-rpi/

+Use the web UI to add the device to the network.